 - Pick up the phone: Avoid emails.
 Emails lack the personal touch and tone can be easily misunderstood.

-Be experimental; try things out and learn from what you try.
-You are Salesforce superheros afterall.
+Be experimental – try things out and learn from what you try.

-One of the most frequent excuses for non-delivery I have heard is “We weren’t able to do ABC because we have resource constraints.”
+One of the most frequent excuses for non-delivery I have heard is “We weren’t able to do ABC because we have resource constraints”.
 Where is the value in this?
 Instead be real throughout.
-Resource constraints can be anything from training days, holidays, sickness or other projects.
+Resource constraints can be anything from training days, holidays, sickness, or other projects.
 But let’s start with the more common arrivals.
-Superheros need a holiday too and superheroes get sick.

-Resource constraints become an even bigger issue when the project has over promised and under communicated, which can lead to the dreaded consultancy fever, burn out.
-Be real, be open and transparent with your customers, users, clients and management.
+Resource constraints become an even bigger issue when the project has over promised and under communicated.
+This can lead to the dreaded consultancy fever – burn out.

 - Don’t hide a holiday: Ensure that you have already considered this in your estimates when planning resource availability.
 Holidays should be fun and energising, not an excuse to delay.